Do Starbucks Refreshers Have Caffeine? What You Need to Know

 Or perhaps you fancy something else.
 An iced coffee can also be a refreshing drink.

 Please beware though that decaffeinated does not mean caffeine free.
-A coffee is considered decaffeinated if 97% or more of the caffeine has been removed (2).
+Coffee is considered decaffeinated if 97% or more of the caffeine has been removed (2).

 If you're looking for Starbucks drinks for kids, we got you.
 Check our article for the healthiest caffeine-free drinks you can get at your favorite coffee store.